abcdesktopio/docs/opsdocs/docs/install/4.4/applicationoverview.md

 ## Install an application

-To install an application for abcdesktop, you can
+Multiple methods of installing applications have been offered to make deployment easier.

 - use the default install applications [bash script](bash.md)
 - use the [Admin Web UI console](applicationwithconsole.md)
-- run a simple `curl` command line to `POST` the JSON file content to API service
+- run a simple REST request with a `curl` command line to `POST` the JSON file content to API service

 > Update the values `ABCDESKTOP_URL`, `ABCDESKTOP_PORT` and the `file.json` content with your own